 I was born on a cold Thanksgiving morning with a touch of snow on the ground.
 Atlanta usually had its icy rain storms but on this November 24th, it chose to give nature a different venue for its Winter garment.
 Perhaps that was an omen, a forerunner of things to come.
 My mother and father were of the older age group and needless to say I was a very big surprise to them.
 However, during the childhood years, they were able to cope with all the ideas and fantasies that all children bring to their parents.

 I grew up in Atlanta and attended Crew Street Elementary School and then graduated from Hoke Smith High School in the year 1956.
 I enjoyed school but was not able to participate in athletics or other activities because I had the very bad luck of coming down with Rheumatic Fever and a little heart murmur.
 Gosh, even today I remember how much I wanted to be a majorette.
 So my life became songs, stories and books, and just like every other young girl of those times, I rode the range with Sunset Carson, Lash Larue, Hoppy, Gene and Roy.
 I was super girl and wonder woman.

 Upon leaving my childhood behind, I joined the real world as a Nurse.
 I graduated from St. Joseph School of Nursing in Maryland and recently retired after 45 years of nursing.

 Like all people, I have had my share of heartaches and pain.
 I have learned to fake it till you make it and to try laughing instead of crying.
 It keeps one going.
 Life is beautiful and I would like to live it again.

-Special thanks to someone who inspired me, my Angel Unaware.
+Special thanks to that someone who inspired me, my Angel Unaware.
 God Bless you.